GENICULAR ARTERY EMBOLIZATION (GAE)

 What Results Can I Expect?

-GAE provides meaningful relief for many people with chronic knee pain:
+GAE provides meaningful relief for most people with knee pain:

-- Reduced knee pain with walking or stairs
+- Reduced knee pain with walking, climbing stairs, hiking, and other activities

 - Decreased stiffness and swelling